Andrewwango/deepinv-experiments/README.md

 ### Run training

-- `bash scripts/train.sh`
+This runs a full training, see `scripts/train.py` for full parameters.
 Replace data, physics, model and losses in `scripts/train.py` for your own problem.
 Log into Weights & Biases to see the results.

+`python scripts/train.py --epochs 2 --arg2`

+Alternatively, collect scripts in a bash file to run multiple scripts:

+`bash scripts/train.sh`

 ### Run eval

-TBC
+This runs an evaluation on multiple runs given in `run_eval.cfg.json`, collects test metrics in a `json` file, plots and saves sample reconstructions and outputs into a specified remote directory.

+`python scripts/run_eval.py --runs "test" --plot --save_recon`

+Alternatively, collect scripts in a bash file to run multiple scripts:

+`bash scripts/run_eval.sh`

 ## Notes